 House of Yes is an unmissable icon amongst Brooklyn’s gay nightlife scene.
 The vibrant blue exterior of the club is reflective of House of Yes’ electric atmosphere.
 The venue plays host to an eclectic mix of events, parties, circus and drag shows.
-Locals love House of Yes and with its buzzing atmosphere and a diverse crowd so is will any gay traveller.
+Locals love House of Yes and with its buzzing atmosphere and a diverse crowd so is will any gay traveler.

 With a retro 70s feel and events that attract world-class DJs and performers, Xstasy Bar and Lounge is one of Brooklyn’s best gay dance clubs.
 Walls covered with old albums and a mass of buzzing neon give Xstasy a truly special feel.
-The club also hosts to some of New York’s best drag shows and cabaret acts and travellers should also check the club’s agenda for upcoming bingo and karaoke nights.
+The club also hosts to some of New York’s best drag shows and cabaret acts and travelers should also check the club’s agenda for upcoming bingo and karaoke nights.

-Although not in Brooklyn, gay travellers should make the journey to Greenwich Village where the Stonewall Inn, location of the first protest in the fight for LGBT+ rights in the USA, still stands.
+Although not in Brooklyn, gay travelers should make the journey to Greenwich Village where the Stonewall Inn, location of the first protest in the fight for LGBT+ rights in the USA, still stands.
 The bar is the birthplace of gay pride and it’s often regarded as the most famous gay bar in the world.

 Accessible from Brooklyn by a 30-minute train journey, the Leslie Lohman Museum of Art is the holy grail of LGBT+ created and focused artwork and history.
 The museum has a permanent collection of artworks from influential LGBT+ artists such as Tom of Finland, David Hockney, Catherine Opie and Del LaGrace Volcano.
 The Leslie Lohman Museum remains the only space in the world dedicated to showcasing the talent of queer artists.
 The venue is free to the public but relies in part on the donations of visitors.

-Credited with helping launch the careers of Barbara Streisand and Brooklyn native Joan Rivers, The Duplex is a historic piano bar that has long been popular with gay travellers and tourists alike.
+Credited with helping launch the careers of Barbara Streisand and Brooklyn native Joan Rivers, The Duplex is a historic piano bar that has long been popular with gay travelers and tourists alike.
 Established in 1950, the bar continues to provide nightly performances from New York’s most promising musical and comedic talent.
-The Duplex has a strong and established history with New York’s LGBT+ population and has hosted countless queer performers and offers gay travellers a safe and inclusive environment in which to enjoy world-class entertainment.
-Only 30-minutes from central Brooklyn by train, The Duplex should be on any gay travellers itinerary.
+The Duplex has a strong and established history with New York’s LGBT+ population and has hosted countless queer performers and offers gay travelers a safe and inclusive environment in which to enjoy world-class entertainment.
+Only 30-minutes from central Brooklyn by train, The Duplex should be on any gay travelers itinerary.

 Brooklyn Pride takes place annually in June and features a number of events celebrating the areas LGBT+ community, including a twilight parade, 5k pride run and a pride multicultural festival.
 The events are consistently well attended and they are known for showcasing all the diversity and creativity that has shaped Brooklyn.
 There are also parts of New York’s Pride festival that take place in Brooklyn including the festivals opening ceremony.